sgrif/talks/Pokemon And Empathy/presentation.md

 ---

-# I'm really glad we don't hand roll assembly anymore
+# I'm really glad we don't have to hand roll assembly anymore

 ^ To me a lot of this glitch just boils down to "because assembly".
 It's easy for us to take the technologies we have at our disposal today for granted.
 Today code size is rarely a hard constraint, and only matters because of CPU caches.
 We run our code on machines powerful enough we can include all sorts of safety checks and never give it another thought.
 But in 1996 "just use Rust" wasn't an option.
 Even just using C wasn't an option.